meliodas0n/learn/react_next/learn.md

   )
 }
 ```
-In the abnove function we are basically passing the title value when calling Header tag, which is indeed a function
+In the above function we are basically passing the title value when calling Header tag, which is indeed a function
 In React - every function can act as a HTML tag, you can do all your processing inside the function and generating dynamic
 HTML tags to render it on the website.